Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Deploy a new cloud server

-Deploying a new server on UpCloud is an easy and straightforward process.
-To get started, log into your UpCloud Control Panel and select to Deploy a server under the Servers section.
+Deploying a new server on UpCloud is easy and straightforward.
+Log into your UpCloud Control Panel and select Deploy a Server under the Servers section.

 The deployment page shows a number of options for customizing a new cloud server.